-POLICY TOPIC: Board Authority, Composition, Organization and Duties
+NEW MEXICO JUNIOR COLLEGE BOARD POLICY Policy No. 300 SECTION: New Mexico Junior College Board POLICY TOPIC: Board Authority, Composition, Organization and Duties

-A. New Mexico Junior College is governed by a seven-member Board elected from the New Mexico Junior College District.
-The duties and responsibilities of the Board are as outlined and stated in the Community College Act, being Sections 21-13-1 through 21-13-25 inclusive of the New Mexico statutes 1978 compilation as amended.
+A. New Mexico Junior College is governed by a seven member Board elected from the New Mexico Junior College District.
+The duties and responsibilities of the Board are as outlined and stated in the Community College Act, (NMSA 1978 §21-13-1 et. seq.) being Sections 21-13-1 through 21-13-25 inclusive of the New Mexico statutes 1978 compilation as amended.

-- B. The Board evaluates proposals for the improvement of the College, its educational programs; studies present practices of operation, and approves policies to meet the needs of the College. - C. Members of the Board shall have authority only when acting together as a board in session.
+B. The Board evaluates proposals for the improvement of the College, its educational programs; studies present practices of operation, and approves policies to meet the needs of the College.
+Members of the Board shall have authority only when acting together as a board in session.
 The Board shall not be bound by any statement or action on the part of any individual member of the Board, except when such statement or action is in pursuance of specific instructions by the Board.
-The Board delegates to the President the responsibilities of administering and supervising the policies and procedures of the College.
+The Board delegates to the President the responsibilities of administering and supervising the policies and procedures of the College and the day to day operation of the College.